rootisgod/rootisgod/ideas.md

 - Hugo and migrating to it?
 - Pinegrow
 - Hugo search
-- Microk8s and ArgoCD Post, maybe seperate?
+- ArgoCD Post

-# TODO

-- Add a 'picture enlarge' jquery thingy
+- Creating a custom prometheus metrics service using powershell?